 Created with Ethel Greenbaum, 89 years old.

 Viewers enter a room where Ethel sits quietly at a dining table.
 Raising her hand, the table becomes a projection surface.
-Her movements triggers clips from her life story.
-The audience is invited to move their hands across the table to learn more about Ethel.
+Ethel moves her hand to trigger short video clips about her life.
+She then invites the audience to use their hands to reveal more of her story.